awsdocs/aws-cdk-guide/v2/parameters.md

 # Parameters<a name="parameters"></a>

 AWS CloudFormation templates can contain [parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html)—custom values that are supplied at deployment time and incorporated into the template\.
-Since the AWS CDK synthesizes AWS CloudFormation templates, it too offers support for deployment\-time parameters\.
+Because the AWS CDK synthesizes AWS CloudFormation templates, it also offers support for deployment\-time parameters\.

-Using the AWS CDK, you can both define parameters, which can then be used in the properties of constructs you create, and you can also deploy stacks containing parameters\.
+Using the AWS CDK, you can define parameters, which can then be used in the properties of constructs you create\.
+You can also deploy stacks that contain parameters\.

 When deploying the AWS CloudFormation template using the AWS CDK Toolkit, you provide the parameter values on the command line\.
 If you deploy the template through the AWS CloudFormation console, you are prompted for the parameter values\.